OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/start/quickStart.md

 ## 3. Run the demo-app Application
 The demo-app is an experimental application that relies on newly added starters developed during the process.
 It is used to verify new feature capabilities and thus requires more preparation.

-Since the demo application depends on ElasticSearch and RocketMQ, these services must be running first, or it must connect to an existing ElasticSearch and RocketMQ testing environment.
+Since the demo application depends on ElasticSearch, RocketMQ and OSS, these services must be running first, or it must connect to an existing testing environment.

 ### 3.1 Run ElasticSearch and RocketMQ
-If there is an existing ElasticSearch and RocketMQ testing environment, you can skip these steps and directly create the necessary ES indices and message topics.
+If there is an existing ElasticSearch, RocketMQ and OSS testing environment, you can skip these steps and directly create the necessary ES indices and message topics.

 #### 3.1.1 Run ElasticSearch with Docker Compose
 ```bash